appliedblockchain/launchpad.js/README.md

 This `base-contracts` repo is an example of the most basic form of smart contract to be run on an Ethereum client ([Parity](https://wiki.parity.io/)/[Ganache](http://truffleframework.com/ganache/)).

+While there are many ways to achieve the end goal of writing/reading data from the blockchain, this process is here to help replicate how we do this across projects.

 The process for getting a smart contract up and running and being used is as follows:

 - create smart contract in e.g. Solidity